Beauty Products in Japan’s Drugstores – Facial Care (Part 3A)

 B) LuLuLun

-LuLuLun is very popular in Japan and one of the bestsellers for facial masks.
-It has 3 types of regular masks, differentiated by the colour of its packaging: balance moisture (pink), high moisture (blue/purple), and brightening (white).
-LuLuLun also has an anti-aging range, the Precious series, marketed to those aged above 40.
+LuLuLun is very popular in Japan and one of the best sellers for facial masks.
+It has 3 types of regular masks, differentiated by the colour of their packaging: balance moisture (pink), high moisture (blue/purple), and brightening (white).
+LuLuLun also has an anti-ageing range, the Precious series, marketed to those aged above 40.
 There’s the word ‘Precious’ and a patterned design on the packaging.

-I wanted to use facial mask sheets while travelling in Japan’s dry winter and so bought the high moisture mask (blue/purple) to try.
+I wanted to use facial mask sheets while travelling in Japan’s dry winter, and so bought the high moisture mask (blue/purple) to try.
 To play safe, I got their 7-day pack with 7 sheets to be used in consecutive days.
-The 7 sheets comes bundled in a ziplock bag.
-It’s more environmentally friendly than if individually packed, but I have to make sure I zipped the bag completely and tightly to avoid spillage or premature drying.
+The 7 sheets come bundled in a ziplock bag.
+It’s more environmentally friendly than if individually packed, but I have to make sure I zip the bag completely and tightly to avoid spillage or premature drying.
 Troublesome for the lazy me.
 Moreover, I didn’t like the product.
 My face didn’t feel especially moisturised.
 The horse oil did a better job.

-But I thought maybe my face was just overly dried in the winter weather, so I gave it a second chance and bought the balance moisture, the pink big box of 31 sheets, to use in Singapore.
-The packaging was worse than than Clear True (above), because other than the opening seal, the whole box is flimsy.
-I too had to put this in the fridge to prevent it from drying out.
+But I thought maybe my face was just overly dried in the winter weather, so I gave it a second chance and bought the Balance Moisture, the pink big box of 31 sheets, to use in Singapore.
+The packaging was worse than Clear True (above), because other than the opening seal, the whole box is flimsy.
+I, too, had to put this in the fridge to prevent it from drying out.
 The cover just doesn’t stick well after numerous times of opening and closing.
-As for the product, I felt there was not enough essence on the sheet mask to make my combination face feels moisturised.
-Taiwan’s “My beauty diary” masks fare better than this.
+As for the product, I felt there was not enough essence on the sheet mask to make my combination face feel moisturised.
+Taiwan’s “My Beauty Diary” masks fare better than this.

 A last note about LuLuLun.
-Other than having paraben as its ingredient, the sheet size was so small, that it could only fit my face and not my hubby’s.
+Other than having parabens as its ingredient, the sheet size was so small that it could only fit my face and not my hubby’s.

-What other beauty products in Japan’s Drugstore would you recommend? :) Tell us below or on our Facebook Page or Instagram.
-Moreover, bookmark this page > Overview Itinerary: Hokkaido and Tokyo (Winter/Spring 2016).
+What other beauty products in Japan’s Drugstore would you recommend? :) Let me know in the comment box below.
+For more tips for your Japan trip, bookmark this page: Overview Itinerary – Hokkaido and Tokyo (Winter/Spring 2016).